US Army Vietnam Veteran John Hollis

 Then it was back to the 51st and LZ English.
 During all the time, prior to this leave, no one in our company had ever been hurt (except in volleyball).
 But while I was gone, an ambulance was shot up and two of our medics were hurt.

 Our living quarters weren’t bad at the LZ.
 We had our own hooch with a sitting area/bar/kitchen and each of the four ambulance guys had his own room.
 The duty wasn’t bad until, for some Army reason, things started to change.
 Word came down that hooches could only be open bay, no individual rooms and other silly stuff like that.
-I figured the fun was over so I asked the 51st’s First Sergeant to bring me home.
-I wish I could remember his name because he was one of the best guys I ever knew in the Army.
+I figured the fun was over so I asked the 51st’s First Sergeant King to bring me home.
+I have to say that First Sergeant King was was one of the best guys I ever knew in the Army.
 He cared about his men and was always a straight talker.

 Two detachments were assigned together, 68th commanded by some dippy captain and the 54th commanded by Major Ernest J. Silvester the absolute best pilot I ever saw (including Coast Guard fliers that I flew with later).
 He was also one of the first Dust Off pilots.

 Most of our support was provided to the same unit, the Americal Division, and the same general area where LT Calley and his men massacred a village a year or so earlier.
 This prompted the Army to issue orders that soldiers couldn’t load their weapons until ordered to do so by an officer.
 Our pilots’ orders; keep them loaded.
 The only weapons we carried were a 38-caliber revolver, and either an M16 or an M79 grenade launcher.
 I handled the 79 and my crew chief had the 16, none of which we ever used.